xcart/xc5-manual/en/users/user_membership_levels.md

     ![xc5_memberships_4arrow.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_memberships_4arrow.png)
     Be sure to save the changes.

-You can edit the name of a membership level:
+If necessary, you can change the name of any membership level.
+To do so, click on the level name; once the level name field becomes active, make your changes and save:

 ## Membership signup